Click for possible route/stop changes on the day of your tour.

 As you’d imagine, the city of Savannah, with its country squares and towering oaks, is especially beautiful during the winter months.
 There are also numerous events that take place during the season that are fun for the entire family.

 Brush up on your Christmas carols and climb aboard this special holiday tour that takes place beginning in November.
 Get ready to sing, sip warm cider and enjoy delicious holiday treats as you tour through the city admiring the many beautiful light displays.
-You’ll be treated to stories by our conductor and end up at Savannah’s biggest Gingerbread Village at Westin Savannah Harbor.
+You’ll be treated to stories by our conductor, visit the Davenport House and see how Savannah’s earliest residents experienced the spirit of the season while enjoying some holiday treats.
+And our next stop, the Plant Riverside District, is a truly magical winter wonderland, where guests can say hello to St. Nick himself.

 This is a great way to get in the festive mood and to pick up souvenirs and gifts for your loved ones back home.
 Savannah’s waterfront comes alive with holiday spirit as an array of vendors come together to sell their arts and craft creations, special holiday items and more.
 There’s also live music, food vendors and more to enjoy—something for everyone.